Yooshikii/vecno-testnet/README.md

 Vecno CLI + Wallet
 </summary>
-`vecno-cli` crate provides cli-driven RPC interface to the node and a terminal interface to the Rusty Vecno Wallet runtime.
+`vecno-cli` crate provides cli-driven RPC interface to the node and a terminal interface to the Vecno Wallet runtime.
 These wallets are compatible with WASM SDK Wallet API and Vecno NG projects.

 ```bash